MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 Set this field to *BidOnly* if you want to show ads to people searching for your ad, with the option to change the bid amount for people included in the audience.
 Ads in this ad group can show to everyone but the bid adjustment will apply to people included in the audience.

 **Add:** Optional.
 The default value is *BidOnly*.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 **Delete:** Read-only

-### <a name="searchbid"></a>Search Bid
-The default bid to use when the user’s query and the ad group’s keywords match by using either a broad, exact, or phrase match comparison.

-The minimum and maximum bid range depends on the account's currency.
-For more information, see [Currencies](../guides/currencies.md).

-You can set a search bid if the *Search Network* ad distribution channel is set to *On*.

-Specifying a broad, exact, or phrase match bid at the keyword level overrides the ad group’s search bid value for the corresponding match type.

-**Add:** Optional.
-If you do not set a bid, it will be set to the minimum depending on your account's currency.
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only

-### <a name="searchnetwork"></a>Search Network
-Determines whether the ads within this ad group will be displayed on the search distribution channel.

-Set the value *On* for ad distribution on the search network, and otherwise set the value *Off*.

-The *Content Network* and *Search Network* fields each partially map to the *AdDistribution* element of the [AdGroup](../campaign-management-service/adgroup.md) object.
-The *AdDistribution* element can contain one or both network values, whereas in the Bulk file schema there are two seperate fields for determining the network.

-**Add:** Required
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only